lifeart/ember-cli-jsx-templates/README.md

 <div>{3 + 2} { props.children } { name } { props.external }</div>

 ```
-will be compiled in into
+will be compiled in into:

 ```hbs
 <div {{add 3 2}} {{yield}} {{this.name}} {{@external}}></div>